-This survey of literature course encompasses the study of grammar, the essay-writing process, vocabulary development and critical thinking.
+This course encompasses the study of grammar, the essay-writing process, vocabulary development and critical thinking.
 The literary genres including poetry, short stories, non-fiction, the novel, persuasive speaking and writing as well as drama are all part of the course of study.
 Research and public speaking skills are integrated throughout the course.
-Summer reading may be required.
+Through literature, writing, and speaking, students will analyze their relationships, their passions, and their environment as a path to articulate who they are within the world they live.
+This initial understanding provides a foundation for them to expand and grow as they discover their identity during the remaining three years of English.